snoopysecurity/dvws-node/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/snoopysecurity/dvws-node)

 # dvws-node
-Damn Vulnerable Web Service is a Damn Vulnerable Insecure API/Web Service.
+Damn Vulnerable Web Services is a vulnerable application with a web service and an API that can be used to learn about webservices/API related vulnerabilities.
 This is a replacement for https://github.com/snoopysecurity/dvws

 ![DVWS](https://snoopysecurity.github.io/assets/dvws.png)